artemkv/frontend_guidelines/README.md

 - Events should be processed in a single place, usually called _reducer_ or _update_, a pure function that accepts the event/action + current state and returns the new state;
 - All the data dependencies should be handled here (update field `A` when field `B` changes), keeping all your application logic consolidated in a single place.

+Hints:
-- TODO: only update what needs to be updated, to avoid re-rendering (i.e. don't update refs)
+- Only update what needs to be updated, to avoid re-rendering (i.e. don't update refs, you can use libraries that provide "lens", like `ramda`, see `R.lensPath`, `R.view` and `R.set`) TODO: example
-- TODO: consider using lens
-- TODO: example

 ### Business logic